Adam Nash (executive): Investor

-Non-Profit Work
+Philanthropic efforts

-Nash has been heavily involved in non-profit organizations since 2011.
-He served for six years on the Board of Directors for Oshman Family JCC, a hub for the Silicon Valley Jewish community aimed at creating inclusive and meaningful experiences to incorporate innovation into modern life.
-Operationally, the organization manages a $300M facility with over 200 employees and an annual budget of over $30M.
+Nash served for six years on the board of directors for Oshman Family JCC, a hub for the Silicon Valley Jewish community aimed at creating inclusive and meaningful experiences to incorporate innovation into modern life.

 Personal life

 Nash is the oldest of four siblings.
 His father is an OB/GYN and his mother serves as Clinical Faculty with the Psychiatry Department at Stanford University.
 He was born and raised in Silicon Valley where he lives with his wife and four children.